Chapter 4 (Legion): Plot

 A narrator (Jemaine Clement) in an undisclosed location, welcomes the audience, stating that the intention is to show a five-act story that encapsulates fear and empathy.
 The man turns on a film projector, also revealing that his location is set inside an ice cube.

 With David (Dan Stevens) still trapped inside his mind, the team concludes that he created an astral plane that blends reality and fantasy.
 To find more about him, they check his psychiatrist's office, which shows evidence of a struggle and a bloodied tape recorder.
 Ptonomy (Jeremie Harris) suspects David may have attacked Dr. Poole (Scott Lawrence) while trying to destroy the recorder but Syd (Rachel Keller) refuses to recognize it.

 While imprisoned by Division 3, Amy (Katie Aselton) communicates with an inmate through the cell's wall.
 The inmate is Dr. Kissinger, David's doctor, whom Clockworks denied his existence.
 Amy states that David often acted strange and displayed supernatural abilities, such as appearing in different places and claiming to hear voices.
 David often talked with imaginary people, including someone known as "King".
 Kissinger believes that it refers to his dog, until Amy explains that they never had a dog.

 Melanie (Jean Smart) decides to visit a cryogenic room, where her husband Oliver lays frozen inside a diving suit.
 She believes her visions may indicate he will wake up, but Cary (Bill Irwin) is not convinced.
-In the astral plane, David follows a man in a diving suit, who climbs to an ice cub.
-Inside the cub, the man takes off the diving suit, revealing himself to be the narrator and Oliver himself.
+In the astral plane, David follows a man in a diving suit, who climbs to an ice cube.
+Inside the cube, the man takes off the diving suit, revealing himself to be the narrator and Oliver himself.
 The narrator has been trapped in the plane for years, using the ice cube to save himself from a monster, which he describes as a parasite inside David's mind.
 He allows David to leave the cube.